Fuel Cell vs. Battery Power

 Renewable energy sources like wind and solar power rely on specific weather patterns.
 Because these elements are uncontrolled, we need to store excess power to maintain residential and commercial demands.
 Scientists are developing advanced battery technology to contain large quantities of eco-friendly energy to shrink the global carbon footprint.

-Engineers began converting the twin smokestacks of Moss Landing Power Plant over Monterey Bay to mass renewable energy batteries.
+Engineers began converting Moss Landing Power Plant in Monterey Bay to a mass renewable energy battery plant.
 They source the energy from local solar and wind farms.
-The smokestacks hold 300-megawatt lithium-ion batteries that can power 300,000 California homes for four hours every day.
+The power plant holds a 300-megawatt and 100-megawatt lithium-ion battery that, together, can power 300,000 California homes for four hours every day.

 These renewable energy batteries hold the potential to reduce atmospheric pollution contributed by the west coast and meet energy demands during power outages.
 Electric car companies use the same battery technology to limit fossil fuel emissions.
 Because solar energy is cheaper than fuel, we may see an increase in society’s reliance on it in the future.